 The size and scale of Inland Rail means we have an opportunity—and responsibility—to promote strong sustainability practices within industry.

-We value long-term benefit creation for our asset and the communities in which we operate.
+We value long-term benefits for our assets and the regional communities in which we operate.

-We value suppliers who align with our values; those that pride themselves on being good corporate citizens and seek to actively minimise the social and environmental impacts of their products and services.
+By engaging in sustainable activities, our suppliers not only align with our values, they also demonstrate a commitment to be good corporate citizens by actively minimising the social and environmental impacts of their products and services.

 What does sustainable procurement mean?

-Sustainable procurement focuses on the entire life cycle of the goods and services we use to develop Inland Rail, by considering environmental, social and economic impacts.
+Sustainable procurement focuses on the entire life cycle of the goods and services we use to develop Inland Rail, taking into consideration environmental, social and economic impacts and benefits.

-When working with suppliers, we consider how effectively they engage in sustainability activities.
+When working with suppliers, we consider how effectively they engage in sustainability activities, for example:

 We consider the supplier’s use of virgin or recycled materials; the energy and water used during manufacture or operations, the waste and emissions generated.